 Rigorous tests have also confirmed its resistance capacities.

 The terminal-curve spring equipping this type of balance wheel guarantees greater reliability when subjected to shocks or strong vibrations and during movement assembly and disassembly, hence ensuring better chronometric results over time.
-The regulator index is eliminated, and a more accurate and repeatable adjustment is possible thanks to 4 small adjustable weights located directly on the balance.
+The regulator index is eliminated, and a more accurate and repeatable adjustment is possible thanks to 4 setting screws.

 FAST-ROTATING BARREL (6 hours per revolution instead of 7.5 hours)

 This type of barrel provides the following advantages: